UniversityOfCambridgeDIAL/IntroToML/Assignment/README.md

 It contains the following features:
 1. Accident reference number
-2. Y-coordinates of the place of the accident
+2. X-coordinates of the place of the accident
-3. X-coordinates of the place of the accident
+3. Y-coordinates of the place of the accident
 4. Number of vehicles engaged in the accident
 5. Accident date
 6. Time of the accident expressed as a number e.g. 1600 corresponds to 4pm.
 7. The class of the road on which accident happened
+8. The surface of the road during the accident
-8. Lightning conditions during the accident
+9. Lightning conditions during the accident
-9. Weather conditions during the accident
+10. Weather conditions during the accident
-10. Casualty class - who was affected by the accident
+11. Casualty class - who was affected by the accident
-11. Casualty severity - the impact of the accident on the person involved.
+12. Casualty severity - the impact of the accident on the person involved.
-12. Age of the casualty
+13. Age of the casualty
-13. Type of vehicle involved in the accident
+14. Type of the vehicle involved in the accident

 Traffic Accident Data, (c) Leeds City Council, 2017, https://datamillnorth.org/dataset/road-traffic-accidents.
 This information is licensed under the terms of the Open Government Licence.